rayes0/blog/content/about.md

     -   **Text editor:** Emacs (built from master branch using `--with-json --with-native-compilation --with-x-toolkit=lucid --with-xinput2`) with default bindings.
     -   **Note-taking:** Org mode
     -   **Planner:** Org agenda
-    -   **Terminal and shell commands:** I've been spending less and less time in the shell as most shell commands have been replaced by Emacs components.
+    -   **Terminal and shell commands:** I've been spending less and less time in the shell as most shell commands are more easily run by Emacs components in my workflow.
 For example, I basically never use file management commands of the likes of `mv`, `cp`, `ls` anymore outside of scripting, instead replacing them with dired.
 I don't even have a terminal emulator installed anymore (though I previously used rxvt-unicode).
 Emacs `shell-command` and `async-shell-command` probably covers ~90% of shell commands I need to run.
 If I need an interactive shell, I use eshell.
-If in the very rare case that I need full fledged terminal capabilities, I use [vterm](https://github.com/akermu/emacs-libvterm), and in an even rarer case where my Emacs daemon has crashed (though it hardly ever crashes unless I open too many buffers and trigger the kernel OOM killer), I have emacs running through a systemd service set to restart on failure, so it just restarts :p.
-In the case where none of these work, such as where there is a very big bug in my config, or my emacs build is very broken, I switch to a TTY to fix the problem.
+If in the very rare case that I need full fledged terminal capabilities, I use [vterm](https://github.com/akermu/emacs-libvterm).
+I always have an instance of emacs running because I run the emacs daemon through a systemd service set to restart on failure.
+In the case where none of these work, such as where there is a very big bug in my config, or my emacs build is very broken, I temporarily switch to a TTY to fix the problem.
     -   **Browser:** Tor Browser with JS and cookies blocked for casual browsing, Ungoogled-chromium for school and professional related browsing.
 I also use Nyxt for certain subset of websites such as online forums and similar due to it's scriptability.
-I find the webkit renderer too slow for my liking to use it more widely.
+I find the Webkit renderer too slow for my liking to use it more widely.
     -   **PDF's:** Zathura
     -   **Ebooks (epubs, mobis, djvu, cbz, etc.):** I transfer them to my jailbroken Kindle PW and read them there with [KOReader](https://github.com/koreader/koreader)
     -   **Video player (mostly youtube, sometimes anime):** mpv, with a various scripts to search youtube and play local anime easier.